yetanotherbhai/target.en/help/c_intro/c_mboxes.md

 * Log visitor behavior.

-In [!DNL  Target Standard], a location can be any element on a page, as long as the page contains a single line of code that enables [!DNL  Target] in the ` &amp;lt;head&amp;gt;` section of each page you want to track.
+In [!DNL  Target Standard], a location can be any element on a page, as long as the page contains a single line of code that enables [!DNL  Target] in the ` <head>` section of each page you want to track.
 This line of code calls the JavaScript libraries needed to collect information and deliver targeted experiences to your visitors.

 See [ Implement Target ](../c_seting_up_target/c_implementing_target/c_target-implement.md#concept_60B748DE4293488F917E8F1FA4C7E9EB) for more information about the differences between location implementation in [!DNL  Target Standard] and the mbox implementation in [!DNL  Target Classic].